 Tanna has worked privately in school, home, and community settings with school aged children as they and their families navigate the demands of academic learning and social interaction.
 She has collaborated with classroom therapy teams and educators to provide continuity of care for schools aged kids as they learn to use communication systems in a variety of learning environments.
 Tanna has established augmentative communication systems for children who have reached school age without a reliable means of communication and has assisted families in the challenges that may accompany introducing this new tool.

-Tanna has worked in int he hospital and private practice settings with adults of various ages and abilities.
-In small groups and one-to-one, she has helped individuals who have suffered injuries or illness regain communicative independence through technology and practical strategies.
-Tanna has supported adults born with minimal communication continue to develop variety, complexity, creativity, and independence in their established communication systems and has supported many individuals through the transition from childhood through adolescence and into adulthood as social and communicative needs continue to evolve.
+Tanna has worked in in the hospital and private practice settings supporting adults born with complex communication needs as they continue to develop variety, complexity, creativity, and independence in their established communication systems.
+She has also supported many individuals through the transition from childhood through adolescence and into adulthood as social and communicative needs continue to evolve.
 It is never too late to introduce an AAC system to a communicator in need and Tanna is dedicated to helping families discover and implement these essential tools, no matter how far along in life.

 Tanna has made collaboration a priority in her practice and continues to strive to share her passion, knowledge and experience in AAC with professionals in need of support.
 AAC can often be a daunting task for a skilled and experienced professional and even more so for those to which it is novel.
 Whether through teaming, consultations, or continuing education workshops, Tanna is dedicated to demystifying AAC and helping all who support children and adults with complex communication needs learn to utilize this powerful tool in a manageable way that gets results!